isabella232/nuts.github.io/readme.md

 # Editing

-Edit content as you like in `/contents`, then run `make deploy`.
-The site will be built and pushed to GitHub Pages for serving.
+Edit content as you like in `/src/contents`, then run `make deploy`.
+The site will be built and served at nuts.github.io